Zmax39/Task-Manager-Python/README.md

 HOW TO USE
   </h2>

-  To use this program, just port this repository to your local machine so you have all    of the text files and Python file.
+  To use this program, just fork this repository to your local machine so you have all of the text files and Python file.

 <p>If you just have the Python file, make sure you create a user.txt file in the same directory so that the program can check and save login details.</p>